Procedurally Generating plant stems

 With this normalized value, we can remap it to the # of vertices on our stem, and offset our triangle indexes accordingly:

-// Add 1 to ensure the value is always positive. overflow will be handled by modulo operator when finding exact index.
+// Add 1 to ensure the value is always positive.
+Overflow will be handled by the modulo operator when finding the exact index.

 var myCircleIndexOffset = (int)math.round((GetNormalizedCircleOffset(parentStem.orientation, pointTransform) + 1) * radialResolution);